rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 1. **Header** (`<header>` contains only the logo and navigation bar)
 - Interactive navigation bar:
-  - `About the shelter` element should be highlighted by default;
+  - `Our pets` element should be highlighted by default;
-  - highlighted `About the shelter` element may not have hover effects.
+  - highlighted `Our pets` element may not have hover effects.
-- Clicking on `Our pets` takes us to the *our pets* page.
+- Clicking on `About the shelter` takes us to the the *main page*
-- Clicking on `Help the shelter` redirects us to the *Help* block located on the same page (anchor link).
+- Clicking on `Help the shelter` redirects us to the *Help* block located on the *main page* (anchor link).
 - Clicking on `Contacts` takes us to the *Footer* block located on the same page (anchor link).
 - The logo is located on the left.
 The logo consists of text elements (i.e. not a picture).
 Clicking on the logo leaves us on the current page.
 - There must be one `<h1>` element on the page.
 You can make it with the text `Cozy House`.